Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects/README.md

 ```
 We will assume that an empty folder is created somewhere, and we will refer to it as the root folder, or `/`.
 All paths from here on are relative to the root folder.

-The first step is to clone three different repositories into the root folder: [PointNet](https://github.com/charlesq34/pointnet), [PointNet++](https://github.com/charlesq34/pointnet2), and this repo.
+The first step is to clone three different repositories into the root folder: [PointNet](https://github.com/charlesq34/pointnet), [PointNet++](https://github.com/charlesq34/pointnet2), [DGCNN](https://github.com/WangYueFt/dgcnn), and this repo.

-Then, copy the modified PointNet files from the `/Adversarial-point-perturbations-on-3D-objects/pointnet/` directory to the cloned PointNet repo `/pointnet/`, and do the same for PointNet++.
+Then, copy the modified PointNet files from the `/Adversarial-point-perturbations-on-3D-objects/pointnet/` directory to the cloned PointNet repo `/pointnet/`, and do the same for PointNet++ and DGCNN.
 The modified files contain some bug fixes and other nonessential modifications that carried over from my previous [code](https://github.com/Daniel-Liu-c0deb0t/3D-Neural-Network-Adversarial-Attacks).
-Other than fixing a batch norm bug for PointNet, the other changes in the modified PointNet/PointNet++ files should not be necessary for this project, but I included all changes just in case.
+Other than fixing a batch norm bug for PointNet and DGCNN, the other changes in the modified PointNet/PointNet++ files should not be necessary for this project, but I included all changes just in case.
 Note that PointNet++ needs some compiled C++ code for its operations.
 Read the directions given in the repo and modify the bash scripts for TensorFlow 1.4.

-Follow the instructions for training PointNet and PointNet++ from their respective repos.
+Follow the instructions for training PointNet, PointNet++, and DGCNN from their respective repos.
 A lowered batch size of 10 was used in single-GPU training for PointNet++, for lower memory requirements.
-The checkpoint files should be saved in `/pointnet/log/` and `/pointnet2/log/` for PointNet and PointNet++.
+The checkpoint files should be saved in `/pointnet/log/`, `/pointnet2/log/`, and `/dgcnn/tensorflow/log/` for PointNet, PointNet++, and DGCNN.

 Next, assuming that the current working directory is `/`, do the following:
 ```